Posts

 Image

 A brief email from my publishers, Kamera Books , informed me that my Argento book is to be published on 25th March 2010.
-Once again I have been assured that all is well and the book will definitely be published.
-Apparently a certain amount of 'dues' (that's pre-orders to you and I) need to be obtained from commercial outlets; something that has proved more difficult than usual given the current recession and the recent closure of book store chains such as Borders.
-Keep checking back here at Behind the Couch for updates – which I shall post as and when I receive them.
-I recently set up a page on Faceache for the book, so if you have an account on there and fancy dropping by to say howdy, please feel free to do so - just click here and show some love or go to Facebook and type 'Daro Argento (Kamera Books)' into the search bar......
+Once again I have been assured that all is well and the book is being published.
+Apparently a certain amount of 'dues' (that's pre-orders to you and I) need to be obtained from commercial outlets before we can go to print; something that has proved more difficult than usual given the current recession and the recent closure of too many bookshops, particularly larger names such as Borders.
+Keep checking back here at Behind the Couch for updates – which I shall post as and when I have them.
 Sanguis Gratia Artis!

 RIP Brittany Murphy 1977 - 2009